Irene Montero: Minister of Equality (2020–2023)

 In January 2020, Prime Minister Pedro Sánchez appointed Montero as Minister of Equality.
 During her time in office, she oversaw the government's efforts on a bill to allow anyone over the age of 14 to change gender legally without a medical diagnosis or hormone therapy.
 She debated the ramifications of the bill with Deputy Prime Minister Carmen Calvo, who opposed it.

 In May 2022, Montero announced the implementation of the 028 Rainbow Service, an emergency service for victims of queerphobic hate crimes or discrimination.

 In August 2022, Spain passed legislation proposed by Montero since the La Manada rape case, in which consent for sexual intercourse had to be proven by affirmation.
 The change in the law allowed for convicted sex offenders to have their sentences reduced on appeal by the retroactivity of the law.
 Montero declared that the right-wing opposition used the retroactivity as a loophole to attack her, and she blamed the reductions on "machismo" of judges; in response to this, she was dubbed a "liberator of rapists" by Vox congress member Carla Toscano, who criticised the minister's portrayal of judges.

 By 1 December, 43 convicted sex offenders had their sentences reduced by up to seven years as a result of the new law.
 On 14 December, the Supreme Court of Spain upheld the reductions, as accused in Spain who are not at the end of the appeals process have the right to be re-sentenced under a later, more beneficial law.
 The law was amended in April 2023 by the PSOE and opposition PP, which Montero considered "a sad day" and the most difficult of her tenure as a minister.
 In September 2023, the court of Navarra reduced the sentence of one of the members of "la Manada" from 15 years to 14 years by applying the "solo sí es sí" law.

 In October 2023, during the Gaza war, Montero said that Israel's alleged violation of international criminal law and war crimes must face consequences.
-In May 2024, she accused the European Union of "complicity" in the "genocide" in Gaza.
+In May 2024, she accused the European Union of "complicity" in the Gaza genocide.